 The commission released its report in November 2011 and documented the experiences of various groups of Mauritians under colonialism.
 The Commission offered as part of its recommendations that the state memorialize the history of slavery in Mauritius and that the government offer empowerment schemes for Mauritians of African and Malagasy origin to increase social and economic justice.

-i) investigate and document grave abuses (forced disappearances and arbitrary detention) that occurred from independence in 1956 until 1999, notably during the 38-year reign of King Hussein II from 1961-1999.
+- investigate and document grave abuses (forced disappearances and arbitrary detention) that occurred from independence in 1956 until 1999, notably during the 38-year reign of King Hussein II from 1961-1999;

-ii) decide on reparation packages for victims and survivors:
+- decide on reparation packages for victims and survivors;

 This was the first truth commission in the Arab world and is also unusual in that it is the first one to be chaired by a torture victim of the former regime.
 In fact, five of the sixteen commissioners were political prisoners.
 The commission was given no powers to name individuals responsible for abuses or to compel testimony or the production of documents.
 Nevertheless, it investigated 16,861 cases and awarded compensation to 9,280 of these.
 It firmly established the state’s role in perpetrating abuses and demanded a public apology.
 It underscored the importance of constitutional reforms, particularly the separation of powers and the establishment of an independent judiciary.
 The final report was presented to the King in December 2005.

 At the end of the day, the impact of the work of the commission was very limited because its recommendations were not implemented.
 The Rivers State Truth and Reconciliation Commission was announced in 2007.
-Its mandate was to investigate the causes, nature and extent of the gross violations of human rights committed in the Niger delta region specifically rivers state from June 2000 to may 2004.
+Its mandate was to investigate the causes, nature, and extent of the gross violations of human rights committed in the Niger delta region specifically rivers state from June 2000 to May 2004.
 It was also tasked with facilitating the provision of amnesty to individuals that fully disclosed the truth of the violations they committed and the whereabouts of their victims.
 The commission reported in 2009, and the contents of the report are yet to be made public.
 The Osun Truth and Reconciliation Commission was constituted in 2011 and reported in the same year.
-Its mandate was to look into the causes and incidences of gross human rights violations and public discontent in the state for the time period of 1 June 2003- 1 June 2011.
-It was also mandated to facilitate redress for victims and to promote reconciliation in order to prevent the recurrence of human rights violations.
+Its mandate was to investigate the causes and incidences of gross human rights violations and public discontent in the state for the period of 1 June 2003 to 1 June 2011.
+It was also mandated to facilitate redress for victims and to promote reconciliation to prevent the recurrence of human rights violations.
 The report has not been made publicly available.

 The Organisation of African Unity set up the “International panel of eminent personalities to investigate the 1994 genocide in Rwanda,” in late 1998.
 It was charged with the responsibility of investigating the history of Rwanda and the circumstances leading up to the 1994 genocide.
 It operated between January 1999 and June 2000.
 The panel published a report entitled Rwanda: The Preventable Genocide (available from refworld.org).